xhcnb/pixel_keyboard_backlight_driver/README.markdown

-##For `leds` as sample:
+## For `leds` as sample:

-###Make it load automaticlly while system boot
+### Make it load automaticlly while system boot

-I install Ubuntu 13.10 with Linux kernel 3.12.0-031200-generic, so I do the following:
+I installed Ubuntu 13.10 with Linux kernel 3.12.0-031200-generic, so I do the following:

 	#copy our drivers to the kernel's modules dir
 	sudo cp chromeos_keyboard_bl.ko /lib/modules/3.12.0-031200-generic/